skycommand/AdminScripts/README.markdown

 ## Time

 1. `Firmware time is UTC.reg`: Configures Windows to interpret the real-time clock as UTC time.
-Ordinarily, Windows interprets it as the local time correponding to the time zone you've selected.
+Ordinarily, Windows interprets it as the local time corresponding to the time zone you've selected.
 Most Linux distros that interpret it as UTC, so you may need this script if you multi-boot a Linux distro along Windows.
 After applying this, restart the computer.

 ## Unicode test suite